 Fragile infaunal species which live on or within the surface sediments (such as bivalves, holothurians, gastropods) are particularly sensitive to damage or disturbance (Kaiser and Spencer, 1996).
 If removed from the sediment, fan mussels are unable to re-burrow into the substrate.
-Despite being able to burrow vertically they cannot right themselves if removed from the sediment and laid on their sides (Yonge, 1953 cited in Tyler-Walters and Wilding, 2017).
+Despite being able to burrow vertically they cannot right themselves if removed from the sediment and laid on their sides (Yonge, 1953 cited in Tyler-Walters and Wilding, 2022).
 If traps are set directly onto this species, there is the potential for individuals to be dislodged, however the removal of fan mussel from the sediment by traps is very unlikely.

 Fan mussel has a fragile shell which is thought to be easily damaged by anchor impacts or trampling (Tyler-Walters and Wilding, 2022).
-Conversely, the mantle and ctenidia can be withdrawn into the shell and a damaged edge of the shell repairs quickly (Solandt, 2003; Yonge, 1953 cited in (Tyler-Walters and Wilding, 2017).
+Conversely, the mantle and ctenidia can be withdrawn into the shell and a damaged edge of the shell repairs quickly (Solandt, 2003; Yonge, 1953 cited in Tyler-Walters and Wilding, 2022).

 This could potentially reduce its sensitivity to low levels of abrasion, for example from trampling or possibly traps that damage exposed shell (Tyler-Walters and Wilding, 2022), however the biological cost of repairs is likely to be high.
-Traps are not known to target fan mussel in UK waters and there is also no evidence or records of individuals being caught as bycatch by traps.
+Traps are not known to target fan mussel in UK waters and there is also no evidence or records of individuals being caught as bycatch by traps, as such there is no direct evidence of the impacts of traps on this feature.
 This evidence suggests that traps do not pose a significant risk towards fan mussel through removal of non-target species.